-The structure of this chapter is as follows.
+The structure of this paper is as follows.
 The second section presents the benchmark model in the spirit of the New Keynesian monetary economics.
 The third section introduces the policy decision problem in an MPC with members with heterogeneous preferences and solves the political economy problem.
-The fourth section presents some stylised facts on the voting process for some MPCs in relation with its effects on interest rate adjustments.
-The last section concludes.
+The fourth section presents some